imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

     git clone https://github.com/imCodePartnerAB/iVIS.git

 First of all you need switch to the branch of the latest changes.

-This branch is NewApplicationFormArchitect
+This branch is NewApplicationFormArchitect.
 Run following commands in the Terminal for that:

 .. code-block:: bash